OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-39.md

 The other ends of the chains were fastened to the two settings, attaching them to the shoulder pieces of the ephod at the front.

 ## Exodus 39:19
-They made two gold rings and attached them to the other two corners of the breastpiece, on the inside edge next to the ephod.
+They made two gold rings and attached them to the other two corners of the breastpiece, on the inner edge next to the ephod.

 ## Exodus 39:20
 They also made two more gold rings and attached them to the bottom of the shoulder pieces of the ephod, at the front, near the seam above the waistband.